Time for change

 Cyber insurance covers your business against damage caused by hackers, security breaches, viruses and data theft.

 The policy covers your direct losses (eg the cost of repairing, replacing or restoring systems, data or websites following an attack) or the compensation you have to pay to a third party (eg if you’re sued for the unauthorised collection of customers’ data).

 The internet and email are, for most businesses these days, the default trading weapons of choice.
 But technology is a double-edged sword: it’s great when it works and a real pain when it doesn’t.

 If your usually tech-savvy business is offline for any length of time, it’s going to cost you.
 Systems are complicated and expensive to set up and maintain, and most business owners have neither the time nor the expertise to fix them after a cyber-attack.

-A digital risks policy helps placate your irate clients, gets your system back up and running (or pays for temporary equipment) and repairs your website if needs be.
+A cyber insurance policy helps placate your irate clients, gets your system back up and running (or pays for temporary equipment) and repairs your website if needs be.
 So you don’t need to be an IT expert or, better still, spend hours battling with your tech provider’s helpdesk.

 Do you need it?